 A majority of demand for homes in India is in the affordable segment.
 However, most developers are coming out with high priced premium and luxury apartments that most buyers can’t afford.
 Over 69% of the unsold homes in Mumbai are priced above Rs1 crore or more.
 The result is huge unsold inventories.

 The inventory pile-up is so huge that it would take at least five years in the NCR and three years in Mumbai to sell them off, according to a report by Knight Frank India, a property consultancy.
 Rajan is right when he says the salaried class can’t afford to buy flats in India’s top cities.
 Obviously, builders will face shortage of buyers.
-If homes prices continue to remain flat for long, investors will start losing interest.

 Secondly, India’s home market is driven by investors rather than end users.
 Thus, if homes prices continue to remain flat for long, investors will start losing interest, as they are in the market for a good return on the money invested.